anthonycaccese/art-book-next-es/README.md

 - The theme has a simple set of options that can be changed directly through the `UI Settings > Theme Configuration` menu in EmulationStation
    - Options:
-   - `Distribution` - sets the distribution you are using (e.g. Amberelec, Batocera, EmuElec, RetroBat, JELOS).
+   - `Distribution` - sets the distribution you are using (e.g. Batocera, RetroBat, JELOS).
 This setting is used to define the folder where User Customizations will be stored.
    - `Aspect Ratio` - sets the aspect ratio the theme will render at.
 If needed, this should be changed to match the aspect ratio of your screen.
    - `Color Scheme`- sets the color scheme that is used for the overall theme on all views.
-   - `Scroll Sound`- sets the sound effect used for scolling in the gamelist view.
-   - `Status Bar Display`- allows you to turn the Wifi/Battery indicator on or off
    - `System View Style`- sets the layout used for the system view
    - `Gamelist View Style`- sets the layout used for the gamelist view when media & metadata are scraped for your games

-- 16:9, 5:3 and 4:3 aspect ratios are currently supported
+- 16:9, 16:10, 4:3, 3:2, 5:3 and 1:1 aspect ratios are currently supported
-- there are 3 gamelist layouts to choose from (metadata-on & metadata-off & metadata-off-zoomed)
+- there are 4 gamelist layouts to choose from (metadata-on, metadata-on-immersive & metadata-off & metadata-off-immersive)
 - and 4 pre-built color schemes are currently available with the option of creating your own customized color scheme through a simple XML file (details below)

 ### Preview of the Aspect Ratio & Layout Variants